achalv/proto/README.md

 material
 ========

-Material Design Components in regular HTML and CSS, mostly for practice.
-Feel free to use!
+Individual Material Design components in regular HTML, CSS and JavaScript, mostly for practice.
+Feel free to use these how you see fit!
+I'd appreciate it if you could cite this as your source, though.
+Send me a pull request if you think these demos can be better. :)

+####Components
+- Compose Button